 - Ashes Into A Reef: This burial ceremony, also called an “eternal reef,” involves scattering the ashes at sea and planting a cremation urn inside of a bio-friendly artificial reef at the bottom of the ocean.

-- Ashes Into A Tree: Many people have been purchasing special urns that are designed to double as planters, allowing them to use their loved one’s ashes to nurture a very special memorial tree.
+- Ashes Into A Tree: Many people have been purchasing special urns for ashes that are designed to double as planters, allowing them to use their loved one’s ashes to nurture a very special memorial tree.

 Aside from the four alternatives listed above, some other more bizarre or rare afterlife procedures include cryonics: cryogenically freezing a person with the hope that medical science may be able to revive them in the future, space burial: launching ashes into space, and even mummification.